 The goal in constructing weighting classes is to choose classes in which units within each class are more similar to each other than to units in other classes.
-Within each of the 21 project-household type combinations, the weight for each weighting class is defined as the estimated unduplicated number of people in participating and non-participating projects in the weighting class divided by the unduplicated number of people in participating projects in the weighting class.
+Within each of the 21 project-household type combinations,28 the weight for each weighting class is defined as the estimated unduplicated number of people in participating and non-participating projects in the weighting class divided by the unduplicated number of people in participating projects in the weighting class.

-Weight classes were constructed using propensity stratification, separately for each project-household group.
+Weight classes were constructed using propensity stratification separately for each of the 21 projecthousehold groups.
 With propensity stratification, CoCs were grouped into a weighting category with other CoCs with propensity scores most similar to their own.
-These propensity scores were generated by modeling a response outcome on a variety of characteristics, including percentage of persons in each geographic
+These propensity scores were generated by modeling a response outcome on a variety of characteristics, including percentage of persons in each geographic category,29 percentage of persons in each race category,30 percentage of persons who were